Kanzi: Language

 According to the research of Savage-Rumbaugh, Kanzi "can understand individual spoken words and how they are used in novel sentences".
 For example, the researcher asked Kanzi to go get the carrot in the microwave, Kanzi went directly to the microwave and completely ignored the carrot that was closer to him, but not in the microwave.
 In another example, a researcher gave the task, "feed your ball some tomato".
 Alia, a human 2-year-old, did not know what to do, but Kanzi immediately used a spongy toy Halloween pumpkin as a ball and began to feed the toy.

-Limitations

 Although Kanzi is considered to be the best case for apes acquiring language-like capabilities, his utterances were not equivalent to that of a 3-year-old child.
 Kanzi's utterances still rely heavily on human interpretation, a common criticism of great ape language experiments.
 For example, when Kanzi used "strawberry", it would be interpreted as a request to go to where the strawberries grow, a request to eat some, used as a name, and so on dependent on the handler's interpretation and context.

 Kanzi also showed no ability in the use of function words, nor could he make use of morphology, such as indicating the plural form of a noun, or syntax.
 As with other great ape language experiments, Kanzi was not considered by some linguists to display a capacity for language.

+Anecdotes

+Author Chris Herzfeld recognized Kanzi for his ability to "evoke absent objects, invent new formulas to describe elements whose names he did not know.
+He had a certain notion of time and seemed to understand another's point of view."[sic]
+The following are examples of these abilities.